Why every programmer should have a Tiddlywiki

 You will probably want to theme it so it fits you, and I found a bunch of nice themes at TiddlyThemes.
 It’s just CSS and JavaScript anyway, dowhatyouwant! whatyouwant!!

 Once you have customized your wiki’s look-and-feel etc., it’s time to grab some slick plugins.
-Here are a few I use and recommend:
+Here are a couple I use and recommend:

 To install a plugin, just make a new Tiddler (wiki page) with the same title, content, and tags.
 So easy!